 - The Defining Feature of "Iso-": The "iso-" prefix signifies that a methyl group (CH3) is attached to the second-to-last carbon atom in the longest continuous carbon chain.
 This creates a branching point within the alkyl group.

 - IUPAC Nomenclature and Common Names: The "iso-" prefix is primarily used in common names of organic compounds.
 The International Union of Pure and Applied Chemistry (IUPAC) nomenclature provides a systematic way of naming organic compounds, often rendering the "iso-" prefix unnecessary.
-However, understanding common names is still important, especially when reading older literature or encountering commonly used chemicals.
+Even so, understanding common names is still important, especially when reading older literature or encountering commonly used chemicals.

 Examples of "Iso-" in Organic Compounds